-Logistics is a relatively new field, but…it’s not a new concept.
-The supply and movement of resources from one point of origin to another has been around as long as man.
+Logistics is a relatively new field, but it is not a new concept.
+The supply and movement of resources from one point of origin to another has been around for as long as man.
 People need goods and commodities found in other places.
-However, logistics as a business concept evolved in the mid-1900s, largely due to the fact that the infrastructures of businesses had become so large, transporting things was no long as simple as throwing it on a truck or boat and sending it off.
-With the developments of the 21st century labor movement, it became much more necessary to have coordinated efforts for moving goods and making the supply chain more efficient.
-As a result, the need for qualified logisticians increased in order to manage supply chains.
+However, Logistics as a business concept evolved in the mid-1900s, largely due to the fact that the infrastructure of businesses had become so large, transporting things was no longer as simple as throwing it on a truck or a boat and sending it off.
+With the developments of the 21st century labor movement, it became necessary to have coordinated efforts for moving goods and making the supply chain more efficient.
+As a result, the need for qualified Logisticians increased in order to manage Supply Chains.

-If you’re a recent graduate of a logistics degree program and thinking about the interview process, it’s important to know how to prepare for an interview in the logistics field.
-We’ve compiled a few helpful tips to calm your nerves and to ensure you make the right first impression, which can prove incredibly useful.
-Reading through these should provide some much needed perspective before going in.
+If you are a recent graduate of a Logistics Degree Program and are thinking about the Interview process, it is important to know how to prepare for an Interview in the Logistics field.
+We have compiled a few helpful tips to calm your nerves and to ensure you make the right first impression, which can prove incredibly useful.
+Reading through these should provide some much needed perspective before going in, for an Interview.

 INTERVIEW QUESTIONS – WHAT TO EXPECT?

-When it comes to getting a job, it’s important to be able to at least somewhat expect what types of questions will be thrown at you.
+When it comes to getting a job, it is important to be able to, at least somewhat expect what types of questions will be thrown at you.
 Employers look for candidates with a variety of skills, but you can almost depend on them to be looking for those who possess the following traits:

 - People skills